ShawnBeasleyOTRS/doc-installation/content/installation.rst

 .. note::

-   For security reasons, please change the default password of the admin user ``root@localhost`` by generating a random password.
+   For security reasons, please change the default password of the admin user ``root@localhost`` by generating a random password:

    .. code-block:: none